revbayes/revbayes.github.io/tutorials/fbd/fbd_specimen.md

 "combined-evidence" phylogenetic analysis of extant and fossil species, combining morphological and molecular data as well as fossil occurrence data from the fossil record [*e.g.,*
-{% cite Ronquist2012a Zhang2016 Gavryushkina2016 %}].
+{% citet Ronquist2012a Zhang2016 Gavryushkina2016 %}].
 We begin with a concise
-introduction to the models used in this analysis in {% ref Introduction %}, followed by a detailed example analysis in
+{% ref introduction %} to the models used in this analysis, followed by a detailed example analysis in
 {% ref Exercise %} demonstrating how to apply these models in RevBayes {% cite Hoehna2017a %} and use Markov chain Monte Carlo (MCMC) to